Linksys RE6500 Setup Steps

 - Launch any internet browser on your PC or laptop.

 - Now, the default range extender login page will accompany you.

 - Input the user ID and passphrase in the given fields.

 - Next, click on the login button at the bottom side.

 - A series of on-screen instructions will appear.
 Simply follow them carefully.

-However, in case you are still unable to set up your RE6500 WiFi range extender, approach our expert technicians at toll-free and fix all your RE6500 setup-related issues.
+However, in case you are still unable to set up your RE6500 WiFi range extender, approach our expert technicians and fix all your RE6500 setup-related issues.